 Test your assumptions on a small scale and iterate.
 You’ll know you’ve hit a winner when your colleagues can measure the value of your project on their bottom line.

 Here’s how this worked at one financial services company.
-After a simple clustering analysis evaluated smaller classes of data across sales territories, right-sizing the coverage led to $1 million in incremental revenue the following year.
+After a simple clustering analysis evaluated subclasses of data across sales territories, right-sizing the coverage led to $1 million in incremental revenue the following year.
 That win was enough to build enthusiasm for data-driven decision-making across the company.

 Take the next step to build your data culture